arungudelli/arungudelli/content/en/csharp-tips/How-to-enumerate-an-enum-in-c-sharp.md

 ```csharp
 Array logLevels = Enum.GetValues(typeof(LogLevel))
 ```
-And it returns enum values of type `System.Array` and further we can use `foreach` statement to loop through the C# enum.
+And it returns enum values of type `System.Array` and further we can use `foreach` statement to loop through the `C# enum` names.

 ```csharp
 void loopEnum()